-By drinking water throughout the day you will not feel as hungry and hence you’ll eat less calories, and less food overall.
+By maintaining hydration throughout the day you will not feel as hungry and hence you’ll eat less calories, and less food overall.
 This will keep you more lean and healthy and will make a huge difference to your body.

 Water maximises your physical performance